CleverRaven/Cataclysm-DDA/data/mods/BombasticPerks/docs/expanding_with_mods.md

 ## Adding the perk
 To add a perk in another mod you need to add the following JSON

+*you don't need to worry about Bombastic Perks being in a mod list to include the following code.
+Without it included the perks just will not be available*

 This adds the option to the Perk Menu.
 Add one object to responses per perk.
 Replace [YOUR_PERK_ID] with your perks id, and  TALK_PERK_MENU_[YOUR_MENU_ENTRY] with the name of the menu entry for your confirm screen.
 ``` json